ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     it only looks for the first one.
 All the others are stripped.
 [x] Work out from the `SourceContext` where to put an output file.
 [x] Write output files, after we've worked out what the output filename is.
-[ ] Complete Ginger context variables for Index and Content pages.
 [X] Copy the static files across
 [ ] enable cleaning of output directories based on what is written and
     copied.